boblemaire/IoTaWatt/Docs/outputs.rst

 and using the |input| key, you can select input channel values to be used in the formula that you are creating.
 The resulting expression is evaluated left to right, with calculations within parenthesis evaluated before being used.
+This means that it is essential for more complicated outputs that you use parenthesis to explicitly tell IotaWatt how it should do it's calculation.
+Working strictly left to right the two calculations below give different results.
+    *   8 - 2 x 3 = 18
+    *   8 - (2 x 3) = 8 - 6 = 2

 So lets make an output channel that combines two main inputs called *main_1* and *main_2*.
 We enter the name total_power in the **Name:** box and hover